DBSA Scientific Advisory Board

 Bay Area, CA

-Lauren Yang, PsyD (she/her), is a licensed clinical psychologist in the Department of Psychiatry at Kaiser Permanente.
-Her professional interests include bipolar and other mood disorders, life transition challenges, Asian American Native Hawaiian Pacific Islander (AANHPI) mental health, and advocacy for marginalized communities.
-She is especially intent on destigmatizing mental health disorders and improving access to mental health care services.
+As such, her professional interests include bipolar and related affective disorders, life transition challenges, young adult concerns, Asian American Native Hawaiian Pacific Islander (AANHPI) mental health, cultural identity development, and advocacy for marginalized communities.
+Dr. Lauren’s mission is to challenge stigma around mental health conditions, improve access to mental health support, and promote diverse representation and cultural responsiveness in mental health care provision.